 Learn All About Salem, Oregon, Jury Duty

 We will explain the ins and outs of jury duty in the Beaver State and tell you what it entails and how it affects your work.
-DoNotPay will also help you prepare for this important duty by drafting a formal letter and sending it to your employer if you need assistance in requesting time off.
+DoNotPay will also help you prepare for this important duty by and sending it to your employer if you need assistance in requesting time off.

 Prospective jurors get selected at random, which is why there’s a chance for someone who has already served as a juror to be called again.